baljit92/protobuf_vs_json/README.md

 | protobuf |        100      |       244ms       |
 | json     |        100      |       326ms       |

 As we can see, for 100 times. protobuf is faster at about 100ms.
-And at 200 times, protobuf faster at about 82ms.
+And at 200 times, protobuf protocol is faster at about 82ms.

 P.S.
 All the print statements were removed when recording the time.

 ## Setting up

 ### Java class
-1. PerformanceTest.java :
+1. **PerformanceTest.java** :
   - DATA_PER_REQUEST (Amount of data (# of submissions) to be sent to queue in one request )
-2. QueueListener.java :
+2. **QueueListener.java** :
   - PROTO_QUEUE (Queue for ProtoBuf on Azure Service Bus)
   - JSON_QUEUE (Queue for JSON on Azure Service Bus)
-3. ProtobufEndpoint.java :
+3. **ProtobufEndpoint.java** :
   - PROTO_QUEUE (Queue for ProtoBuf on Azure Service Bus)
   - JSON_QUEUE (Queue for JSON on Azure Service Bus)